DapperBlondie/DapperBlondie/README.md

 ### Hi Guys 👋
 I am AlirezaGharib.
-I am student of Control(major) and Computer(minor) Engineering at Iran University of Science & Technology.
+I am student of Control(major) and Computer(minor) Engineering at Iran University of Science & Technology. <br/>
 Passionate and motivated Junior Back-End Developer.
-A spontaneous programmer in learning, active and disciplined, learning and teaching new technologies and updates.
+A spontaneous programmer in learning, active and disciplined in learning and teaching new technologies and trying to up to date.
 In these few Academic Years that I went through, I didn't have enough time to develop application, but now I am ready and started my work ;)